livechat/livechat-public-docs/site/content/new-js-api/callbacks.md

 ## On customer status changed

-Called when your customer status is changed.
+Called when your customer status has changed.
 This can be used to track if and when customers are being invited to chat, are already chatting or if they are waiting for an agent to become available in the queue.

 #### Payload